MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/overview.md

 An `IProvider` implementation built on a set of readonly, fake Graph data.
 Used for prototyping and demonstration purposes.

-Available in the `CommunityToolkit.Uwp.Authentication` package.
+Available in the `CommunityToolkit.Net.Authentication` package.

 ### MsalProvider
 An `IProvider` implementation built on the official Microsoft Authentication Library (MSAL).